 Combined Pediatrics – Child Neurology

 The BCRP offers two different Pediatrics-Child Neurology programs: one a joint program between the Categorical Track and the Child Neurology program at Boston Children’s Hospital (NRMP #1259185C0), and one between the Urban Health and Advocacy Track and the Child Neurology program at Boston Medical Center (NRMP #1257185C0).
-These two “Categorical” programs both begin with 2 years of general pediatrics in the appropriate track of the BCRP followed by three years of child neurology at either Boston Children’s Hospital or the Boston Medical Center, depending on the program.
-Both child neurology programs also offer separate “Advanced” positions that are not linked to the BCRP, where the matched residents first complete their 2 years of general pediatrics in some other program.
+These two “Categorical” programs both begin with two years of general pediatrics in the appropriate track of the BCRP followed by three years of child neurology at either Boston Children’s Hospital or the Boston Medical Center, depending on the program.
+Both child neurology programs also offer separate “Advanced” positions that are not linked to the BCRP, where the matched residents first complete their two years of general pediatrics in some other program.